 What to expect during a program of Neurofeedback Training

-When you come to us for your assessment at your first visit, there are three main elements involved:
+When you come to us for a first assessment, three main elements will be involved:

-A consultation with a member of our Neuroscience team, who will be able to talk you through the assessment findings immediately after your assessment.
+A consultation with a member of our neuroscience team, who will be able to talk you through the assessment findings following the interview.

 What happens next?

-After this visit, we work to link your symptoms and goals to your brain function.
+After this visit, we will work to link your symptoms and goals to your brain function.
 We can do this utilising the latest 3-D source localisation software (including LORETA and LORETA Progress Report Tools).
-These tools allow us to look at your brain activity in great detail, including allowing us to compare your brain activity to that of other people your age.
+These tools allow us to look at your brain activity in great detail and also compare it to a normative database (brain activity of other people your age and gender).

 At your first session

-At sessions 1 and 2, there are a number of resources you will be given, including diaries to keep a regular account of your changing symptoms.
-You will also put the EEG cap on again (as you will do at every session) and we will begin the process of explaining how you will engage with the training.
+At sessions 1 and 2, you will be given a number of resources , including a diary to keep a regular account of changes in your symptoms and behaviour.
+You will also asked to wear the EEG cap again (as you will do at every session) and learn how to engage with the training.

-On the first day we will take it slowly, taking breaks to ensure all questions are answered and that the process is understood.
-It is essential to Neurofeedback Training that you engage fully with the process.
-NFT is not a passive experience and you are required to work hard during your sessions.
+On the first day, we will take things slowly, taking breaks to ensure you answer all questions and understand the whole process.
+It is essential to neurofeedback training that you fully engage with the process.
+Neurofeedback training is not a passive experience and you are required to work hard during your sessions.

-In general, our clients require roughly 20 one-hour sessions.
-These are carried out over 12-20 weeks.
-We then have tapering sessions, scheduled at 2 weeks, 1 month, 2 months and 3 months after the last session of our first block.
+In general, our clients require approximately 20 one-hour sessions, carried out over 12-20 weeks.
+Tapering sessions are then scheduled at 2 weeks, 1 month, 2 months and 3 months after the last session of the first block.

-It is important to note, we do not want clients to view their 12th session as ‘the last one’.
-Different conditions require different numbers of sessions.
-For instance, an adult with depression or anxiety will generally require more sessions (20 and over) compared to a child with ADHD.
+It is important to note, that we do not want clients to view their 12th session as “the last one” as different conditions require different numbers of sessions.
+For instance, an adult person with depression or anxiety will generally require more sessions (20 and over) as compared to a child with ADHD.

-People go to 15/20/25 sessions, so recommendations are made on a case by case basis with reviews at regular intervals to guide your training sessions.
-We will never recommend unnecessary sessions and it is up to you if you wish to take our recommendation on board.
+Clients go to 15/20/25 sessions, so recommendations are made on a case by case basis, with reviews at regular intervals to guide your training sessions.
+We will never recommend unnecessary sessions and it is up to you if you wish to take our recommendations on board.

-Neurofeedback Training is learning a new skill.
-It is impossible to predict how many sessions an individual may require to not only make changes to brain function, but to consolidate these changes.
+Neurofeedback training is learning a new skill.
+It is impossible to predict how many sessions an individual may require to make long lasting changes.